-The ketogenic diet keeps astonishing researchers with its ability to reverse a handful of diseases.
+The ketogenic diet keeps astonishing researchers with its ability to promote weight loss and reverse a handful of diseases.
 But can keto help quell the growing epidemic of metabolic syndrome that now affects 1 in 4 American adults?

 A 2017 research study provides compelling evidence that it can.
 In fact, the data suggests that the ketogenic diet is much more effective than the old paradigm of diet and exercise.